Children breathe 50 percent more air per pound than adults.

 Current No-Idle Zone Schools

-Congratulations to these Spokane County schools that have implemented the No-Idle Zone program.
-If your school is not on the list, contact Stephanie at firstname.lastname@example.org to get started.
+Congratulations to these Spokane County school districts and schools that have implemented the No-Idle Zone program.
+If your school is not on the list, contact email@example.com and we’ll get you started!

 South Pines, Sunrise, University, Bowdish MS, Greenacres MS, North Pines MS